Are There Any Foods I Can't Eat with the Lap-Band?

 About our Weight Loss Program

-Marina Weight Loss, located at Marina Del Rey Hospital in Los Angeles, also employs a dietitian to help all of our patients plan out a post-surgery diet that's best for them.
+Marina Weight Loss, located at Marina del Rey Hospital in Los Angeles, also employs a dietitian to help all of our patients plan out a post-surgery diet that's best for them.
 You can schedule an appointment with the dietitian anytime.
-Our staff is here to help with all aspects of post-surgery lifestyle, including nutrition, and are available at 310.577.5540 to answer any questions you may have.
+Our staff is here to help with all aspects of post-surgery lifestyle, including nutrition, and are available to answer any questions you may have.